-To estimate the numbers of T-DNA copies in individual plants, quantitative real time polymerase chain reaction (PCR) analysis was carried out similar to the approach taken by (Bartlett et al., 2008) using DNA from seedlings of the T4 generation.
-Thermal asymmetric interlaced (TAIL) PCR was performed essentially as described in Wu et al. (2015), except that recombinant Tag polymerase purified from Escherichia coli was used (Engelke et al., 1990).
-All primers used are listed in Table S2.
+To estimate the numbers of T-DNA copies in individual plants, quantitative real time PCR analysis was carried out similar to the approach taken by (Bartlett et al., 2008) using DNA from seedlings of the T4 generation.
+Thermal asymmetric interlaced polymerase chain reaction was performed essentially as described in (Wu et al., 2015), except that recombinant Taq polymerase purified from Escherichia coli was used (Engelke et al., 1990).
+All primers used are listed in Supporting Information Table S2.